TPP: What is it and why does it matter?

 But the biggest criticism has been of what the campaigners allege were secretive negotiations, in which governments were said to be seeking to bring in sweeping changes without voters' knowledge.

 Defenders say the reason the negotiations were not made public was because there was no formal agreement on them.

 The Transatlantic Trade and Investment Partnership, now generally known as TTIP, is a deal to cut tariffs and regulatory barriers to trade between the US and member states of the EU.
 Negotiations here are at an earlier stage.

 What happens next?

-The text of the agreement will have to be signed and then ratified by all 12 signatories.
-Details of how the deal will be implemented will be argued out in individual countries' legislatures.
+The text of the agreement has to be signed and then ratified by all 12 signatories.
+Details of how the deal will be implemented would be argued out in individual countries' legislatures.

 To take effect, the deal has to be ratified by February 2018 by at least six countries that account for 85% of the group's economic output.
 And this means that Japan and the US will need to be on board.